tmux-plugins/tmux-resurrect/README.md

 `tmux-resurrect` will now restore vim sessions if `Sessions.vim` file is present.

+#### Resurrect save dir

+By default Tmux environment is saved to a file in `~/.tmux/resurrect` dir.
+Change this with:

+    set -g @resurrect-dir '/some/path'

 ### Other goodies

 - [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat) - a plugin for